Mahmoud-Abdelraouf/GPS-Distance-Tracking-System/README.md

 # GPS Distance Tracking System

-This project involves developing a system using the TM4C123G LaunchPad that tracks the distance a user travels between two points using GPS coordinates.
+This project involves developing a system using the TM4C123G LaunchPad from Texas Instruments that tracks the distance a user travels between two points using GPS coordinates.
 The system will also provide visual feedback to the user using built-in LEDs, indicating when they are close to their destination or have reached it.

 ## Features